 The threat of terrorist activities exists, particularly in Mindanao.
 Westerners and Western interests could be targeted.
 Bomb attacks could occur at any time in Manila and other key cities, and could target places frequented by foreigners.
 Bombs have exploded on public transportation, at airports and port facilities, and in shopping malls, convention centres, places of worship and other public areas.
 Further explosions are possible anywhere in the country.
 Expect to be subject to frequent security checks at public and private facilities, including shopping malls and public transportation stations.

 Bombings and crime-related shootings have occurred in Mindanao, Manila and other parts of the country.
 Explosive devices continue to be discovered by security authorities.
 Be vigilant and comply with all security procedures.

-Be alert to the danger of kidnap-for-ransom in the Philippines, particularly in the Autonomous Region of Muslim Mindanao and surrounding areas (see Advisory).
+Be alert to the danger of kidnap-for-ransom in the Philippines, particularly in the Autonomous Region in Muslim Mindanao and surrounding areas (see Advisory).
 Kidnappings have occurred throughout the country, and some cases have resulted in the death of the victim.

 Both petty crime and violent crime, sometimes involving guns, are a serious concern, especially in urban areas.
 Avoid showing signs of affluence or carrying large sums of money, and keep valuables in safekeeping facilities.
 Criminal gangs are active in Manila, including the Makati central business district, and have drugged and robbed unsuspecting tourists.
 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as they may contain drugs that could put you at risk of sexual assault and robbery.
 Do not accept transportation from strangers.
 Bystanders have been hit by stray gunfire during armed robberies and subsequent pursuit of the perpetrators by authorities.
 Avoid disturbances.
 Violent incidents may increase around election periods.